ctontario/slate/source/includes/_QuickSTART.md

 ```

-Sends a QuickSTART Site to Pre-Screen with CTO
+Sends a QuickSTART Site to Pre-Screen with CTO.
+The site status must be 'pending'

 ### HTTP Request